 - Bangladeshi men and women over 50

-Action on Hearing Loss – the largest charity of its kind in the UK – will act as the key point of contact for Greater Manchester, identifying and assisting isolated older people living with a range of deafness thresholds.
+Action on Hearing Loss – the largest charity of its kind in the UK – acted as the key point of contact for Greater Manchester, identifying and assisting isolated older people living with a range of deafness thresholds.

-Southway Housing Trust, pioneers of the age-friendly ‘Take a seat’ business scheme, will be providing support to men over 75 in receipt of pension credit who are living alone in Manchester, Tameside and Oldham.
+Southway Housing Trust, pioneers of the age-friendly ‘Take a seat’ business scheme, provided support to men over 65 in receipt of pension credit who are living alone in Manchester, Tameside and Oldham.

 For more information, please contact Cathy Ayrton at firstname.lastname@example.org.